Induced gravitational waves in a general cosmological background: Acknowledgments

 \section{Acknowledgments}

 I would like to thank M.~Sasaki for useful feedback on the first draft and A.~D.~Rojas and D.~Rojas for insightful comments.
-I would also like to thank J.~Garriga, J.O.~Gong and S.~Pi for useful suggestions that improved the paper.
+I would also like to thank A.~Escriv\`{a}, J.~Garriga, C.~Germani, J.O.~Gong and S.~Pi for useful suggestions that improved the paper.
 This work was partially supported by DFG Collaborative Research center SFB 1225 (ISOQUANT)(G.D.).
 Calculations of cosmological perturbation theory at second order were done using the \texttt{xPand (xAct) Mathematica} package.